Derek Aslett

 Derek George Aslett (born 12 February 1958) is an English former professional cricketer.
 He played for Kent County Cricket Club between 1981 and 1987, making more than 200 appearances for the county in first-class and limited overs cricket.

-A right-handed batsman, Aslett scored over 8,000 senior runs for Kent and made 14 centuries for the side.
+A right-handed batsman, Aslett scored over 8,000 senior runs for Kent and made 14 centuries for the team.
 His highest score of 221 not out was made in 1984 against the Sri Lanka national cricket team.
 He retired from the professional game aged 29 after being released by Kent and moved to Australia.

 Early life

 Aslett was born at Dover in Kent in 1958.
 His father, George, had played cricket for Dover Wanderers after World War II, and Aslett was educated at Dover Grammar School for Boys in the town and at the University of Leicester.
-He played club cricket for Dover Cricket Club and, after making his Second XI debut for Kent in 1976, was awarded his Second XI cap in 1981, the season in which he made his senior debut for the side.
+He played club cricket for Dover Cricket Club and, after making his Second XI debut for Kent in 1976, was awarded his Second XI cap in 1981, the season in which he made his senior debut for the team.

 Professional career

 A last-minute replacement, Aslett made his first-class debut at the end of August 1981 against Hampshire at Bournemouth.
 He was aged 23―The History of Kent County Cricket Club says he "finally got his chance"―and scored 148 runs not out "in fine style" in his first innings, setting a Kent record for runs scored on debut for the county; in Kent's second innings he made 20 not out, a match aggregate of 168 runs without being out.
 He made his List A debut on 30 August in a 1981 John Player League fixture against Middlesex at Canterbury.
 (Note: Aslett's List A debut came on the day immediately after the first day of his first-class debut, a rest day during the three-day match against Hampshire.
 The Hampshire fixture, which was played in Bournemouth, continued the following day, with the Kent team needing to travel from Bournemouth to Canterbury and back again to play the Sunday league fixture, a distance of around 165 miles each way.)

-After playing one more match in 1981, Aslett became a more established member of the Kent side during the 1982 season, playing in 16 first-class and eight one-day matches.
+After playing one more match in 1981, Aslett became a more established member of the Kent team during the 1982 season, playing in 16 first-class and eight one-day matches.
 (Note: Kent played 24 first-class and 22 one-day matches during the 1982 season.)
 By the following season he was a key member of the team and scored almost 1,500 runs in both 1983 and 1984, being awarded his county cap in 1983.
 His eight centuries during the two seasons included scores of 168 and 119 in one match against Derbyshire in 1983, and 221 not out, his highest first-class score, made against the touring Sri Lankans at Canterbury in 1984.
 He scored a total of 12 first-class and two one-day centuries for Kent during his career.